nmrodio/python-api-challenge/README.md

 **Data Acquisition:**

-1) **Geolocation Data:** The project utilizes the Geoapify API (https://www.geoapify.com/) to retrieve latitude coordinates for various randomly selected cities.
+1) **Geolocation Data:** The project utilizes the Geoapify API (https://www.geoapify.com/) to retrieve hotel names based on coordinates for various selected cities.
-2) **Weather Data:** OpenWeatherMap's API (https://openweathermap.org/api) provides weather metrics including maximum temperature, humidity, cloudiness, and wind speed for these cities.
+2) **Weather Data:** OpenWeatherMap's API (https://openweathermap.org/api) provides weather metrics including maximum temperature, humidity, cloudiness, and wind speed for randomly selected cities.
 Both sets of data are retrieved in JSON format.

 **Analysis:**
 * The project investigates potential linear relationships between a city's latitude and the retrieved weather metrics.
 This analysis helps identify potential trends or patterns in weather patterns across different geographical locations.

 **Vacation Destination Recommendation:**
 * Based on the weather data analysis, the project aims to identify cities that might be ideal vacation destinations based on user-defined criteria.
-Utilizing another API (details to be specified), the project retrieves information on hotels located near these ideal destinations.
+Utilizing Geoapify API, the project retrieves information on hotels located near these ideal destinations.

 **Output:**
 * The final outcome is a dataframe containing details on the recommended vacation cities and their corresponding nearby hotels.
 This dataframe can be visualized or further analyzed to aid users in making informed vacation decisions.